Website longevity (10-year horizon)

 Confidence: Verified.

-For Canadian Candid clients.
-Any client selling into the EU is in scope above the 10-employee / €2M threshold.
+For Canadian SMBs selling into the EU.
+Any business selling into the EU is in scope above the 10-employee / €2M threshold.
 The EAA is the strongest current regulatory accessibility forcing function — stronger than ADA Title III in private-sector enforcement because the penalties scale with revenue.

 FTC accessiBe $1M settlement (January 3, 2025): the overlay-vendor problem